sherifemad53/auto-terraform-generation/README.md

 # Auto Terraform Generation (AWS)

-This repository provides a Terraform-based framework to provision common AWS infrastructure components, and includes helper scripts to generate per-project Terraform from YAML and run Terraform commands.
+This repository provides a Terraform-based framework to provision common AWS infrastructure components, and includes enhanced helper scripts to generate per-project Terraform from YAML with automatic module copying, backend configuration, and state management.

 ## Features
 - VPC creation with public/private subnets